 Information entered into eWHIS is moderated by WHA staff, in consultation with the data submitter where needed.
 Moderation undertaken by WHA staff can include quality assurance, de-identification for privacy purposes and assessment of the event for any sensitivity within a national context.

-If there is any concern as to the sensitivity and classification of information, the submitter is advised, then the information is referred by WHA to the Primary WHA Coordinator for further consideration and, for concerns within a national context, to Australia’s OIE Focal Point for Wildlife2 and the Australian Government Department of Agriculture and Water Resources.
+If there is any concern as to the sensitivity and classification of information, the submitter is advised, then the information is referred by WHA to the Primary WHA Coordinator for further consideration and, for concerns within a national context, to Australia’s OIE Focal Point for Wildlife2 and the Australian Government Department of Agriculture.
 If considered appropriate, the confidentiality level of the record may be increased by WHA staff whilst an assessment is being made.

 2 Australia's World Organisation for Animal Health (OIE) Focal Point for Wildlife sits within WHA and provides support to Australia's OIE Delegate on matters relating to wildlife.